2024 United States House of Representatives elections in Texas: District 7

 The 7th district encompasses the suburbs of Houston such as Gulfton and Alief.
 The incumbent was Democrat Lizzie Fletcher, who was re-elected with 63.79% of the vote in 2022.
 Renewable energy developer Pervez Agwan announced a Democratic primary challenge to Fletcher in February 2023, and was endorsed by a handful of progressive organizations and figures, including the Houston branch of the Democratic Socialists of America.
-In December 2023, following allegations of sexual harassment leveled against Agwan and mass resignations by junior campaign staffers, the Houston DSA rescinded their endorsement.
+In December 2023, following allegations of sexual harassment leveled against Agwan and mass resignations by junior campaign staffers, the Houston DSA rescinded its endorsement.
 Further allegations of sexual harassment by Agwan and senior campaign figures were reported on by The New Republic.